Practical Tips on Figure and Table Legends for Manuscripts

 Let us have a look at examples of well-written legends for tables and figures.

 How do you write legends for figures or tables in your manuscript?
 What things do you keep in your mind for a clear and concise description?
-Share with us in the comments section below!
+Share with us in the comments section below some of your points on manuscript formatting!